The mission of the community service sector in a time of change

-The Brotherhood is undertaking a research program to work out how community organisations can successfully adapt while remaining true to our social mission.
-It will investigate:
+This project explored how community organisations can successfully adapt while remaining true to our social mission.
+It investigated:

 - the impact of human services contracting on the independence of the community services sector